last update: July 30, 2018

 The main stage of the city where to watch a Kabuki theater

-The building has a traditional exterior, and is certainly attractive in the eyes of a foreigner, but, beyond this, there aren't any other interesting peculiarities, the old structure was demolished and today's one was rebuilt between 2010 and 2013, and the inside is equal to that of modern cinemas.
+The building has a traditional exterior, and is certainly attractive in the eyes of a foreigner, but, beyond this, there aren't any other interesting peculiarities, the old structure was demolished and today's one was rebuilt between 2010 and 2013, and the interior is similar to that of modern cinemas.

 How to attend a performance of kabuki at the Kabuki-za Theatre in Tokyo

-The Kabuki-za Theatre is probably the best place for a foreigner who wants to attend a performance of Kabuki.
-In fact, everything is designed to facilitate the tourists and many of the employees at the theater can speak English.
-You can find brochures in English about the works you are about to attend, and it is also possible to rent audio guides for the price of 700 yen (further information here
+The Kabuki-za Theatre is probably the best place for a foreigner who wants to attend a Kabuki performance.
+Everything is designed to facilitate tourists and many of the employees at the theater can speak English.
+You can find brochures in English about the works you are about to watch, and it is also possible to read the English translation of the show on small monitors placed in front of your seat (further information here

 At this link